-9.13 Whenever you anticipate dealing in Company Securities or securities of an Associated Corporation or you are aware that a Related Person anticipates such a dealing, you must obtain pre-approval from the Secretary to the Board.
+- 9.13 Whenever you anticipate dealing in Company Securities or securities of an Associated Corporation or you are aware that a Related Person anticipates such a dealing, you must obtain pre-approval from the Secretary to the Board. - 9.14 You must notify the Secretary to the Board of the details of any actual dealing no later than close of business on the first business day after the day on which the dealing was executed.
+The Secretary to the Board, upon receiving notification of the dealing, shall make the necessary filing with the Company and the Stock Exchange on your behalf.